CharlGottschalk/coppersmith/README.md

 CopperSmith is a very simple static site builder that uses markdown files, primarily built for myself to quickly roll out documentation (default theme).

+Using simple commands, you can quickly scaffold your site leaving you to simply edit the content of your pages.

+Once built, the site can be hosted anywhere static HTML content is supported, like [GitHub Pages](https://pages.github.com/) and [Netlify](https://www.netlify.com/).
+It's perfect for shared hosting and systems where you don't have account privileges.

+---

-The structure of a site looks like the following:
+The structure of a site is laid out to be easy to maintain and looks like the following:

 ```
 - docs/
+    - _snippets
+    - getting-started/
+        - intro/
+            - _snippets/
-    - index.md
+            - intro.md
     - root/
-        - page/
+        - welcome/
             - _snippets/
-            - page.md
-    - collection/
-        - page/
-            - _snippets/
+            - welcome.md
-            - page.md
+    - index.md
 ```

 Apart from the home page (`docs/index.md`), all other pages are contained in folders / collections.
 The `root` collection will contain the root pages i.e. **domain.com/page**.
 Any other collections will contain the pages for sub-pages i.e. **domain.com/collection/page**.

-All markdown files are stored in a folder of the page name i.e. `docs/collection/page/page.md`.
+All markdown files are stored in a folder of the same name as the page i.e. `docs/getting-started/intro/intro.md`.

-CopperSmith applies a custom permalink pattern to files, and renames them so that they're nested properly for static sites (converting `about/about.md` into `about/index.html`)
+CopperSmith applies a custom permalink pattern to files, and renames them so that they're nested properly for static sites (converting `getting-started/intro/intro.md` into `getting-started/intro/index.html`)

 So when the site is rendered, the structure will look like the following:

 ```
 - build/
+    - getting-started/
+        - intro/
             - index.html
-    - page/
+    - welcome/
         - index.html
-    - collection/
-        - page/
     - index.html
 ```

-## Theming

-Theming is supported (primitively at the moment) and allows you to easily change the layout and styling using your own custom layouts and partials.
-Currently only [handlebars](http://handlebarsjs.com/) templating is supported. _More to come._

 ## Snippets

-Including HTML snippets in your pages are easy using a handlebars helper.
+Including HTML in your markdown is easy using a handlebars helper.
 Just include the snippet helper in your markdown file.
+This is so we can keep HTML apart from markdown.

 ```
 {{{snippet 'example'}}}
 ```

+Each page will have their own `_snippets` folder in which all HTML snippets will be kept.

-The above code will look for a snippet in the `docs/collection/page/_snippets` folder called `example.html`.
-If it doesn't find it, it will look for the snippet in the `docs/_snippets` folder.
+The above code will look for a snippet in the page's `_snippets` folder called `example.html`.
+If it doesn't find it, it will look for the snippet in the global `docs/_snippets` folder.

+## Templates

+Templating is supported and allows you to easily change the layout and styling with your own custom layouts and partials using the [handlebars](http://handlebarsjs.com/) templating engine.

+_Documentation to follow_

 ## Getting Started